-DCC implements dry-weather outfall screen as a proactive practice to identify any potential illicit discharge occurring from campus.
+DCC implements dry-weather outfall screening (> 48 hours since rainfall) as a proactive practice to identify any potential illicit discharge occurring from campus.
 Screening is performed during dry weather since stormwater would not be discharging from the pipe, allowing for observation of any occurring non-stormwater discharge or signs of a previous non-stormwater discharge (i.e. pipe discoloration).
 At a minimum, DCC performs annual screening of all campus outfalls with support of the DCC MS4 Mapping and Outfall Table available on the DCC stormwater webpage.